Southern theater of the American Revolutionary War: Yorktown

 In March 1781, in response to the threat of Arnold and Phillips, General Washington had dispatched the Marquis de Lafayette to defend Virginia.
 The young Frenchman had 3,200 men at his command, but British troops in the state totaled 7,200.
 Lafayette skirmished with Cornwallis, avoiding a decisive battle while gathering reinforcements.
 It was during this period that Cornwallis received orders from Clinton to choose a position on the Virginia Peninsula—referred to in contemporary letters as the "Williamsburg Neck"—and construct a fortified naval post to shelter ships of the line.
 In complying with this order, Cornwallis put himself at risk to become trapped.
-With the arrival of the French fleet under the Comte de Grasse and General Washington's combined French-American army, Cornwallis found himself cut off.
+With the arrival of the French fleet under the Comte de Grasse and Washington's combined French and American army, Cornwallis found himself cut off.
 When the Royal Navy fleet, under Admiral Thomas Graves, was defeated by the French at the Battle of the Chesapeake, and a French siege train arrived from Newport, Rhode Island, his position became untenable.
-Cornwallis surrendered to General Washington and the French commander the Comte de Rochambeau on October 19, 1781.
+Cornwallis surrendered to Washington and the French commander the Comte de Rochambeau on October 19, 1781.

 Cornwallis reported this disaster to Clinton in a letter that opened:

 I have the mortification to inform Your Excellency that I have been forced to give up the posts of York and Gloucester and to surrender the troops under my command by capitulation, on the 19th instant, as prisoners of war to the combined forces of America.